woosal1337/blog/web-app/source/_posts/print.md

 Python is "eAzY" to code
 ```

-- as you might have already guessed from the syntax highlighting, this code
+- As you might have already guessed from the syntax highlighting, this code
 will not cause any issues if ran, the reason being the starting and the ending
 quotation marks math each other, and single quotes covers the whole sentence.